 All in all, the trick here is to go for a ticketing system that scales easily on an as-needed basis, without major cost ramifications.

 As your MSP company expands internationally, there’s a possibility that it will progressively attract a multilingual client base.
-For this reason, you might need help desk software that supports multiple languages.
+For this reason, you might need ticketing system that supports multiple languages.

 That said, the best approach here is first to assess your company’s past and current growth path, as well as your overall goals and objectives.
 Then, of course, consider all the potential areas you might expand into over the long haul.

-Your help desk system’s availability should coincide with your company’s customer support availability.
+Your ticketing system’s availability should coincide with your company’s customer support availability.
 It’s that simple.